tarantool/cartridge/rst/cartridge_admin.rst

       instances will be disabled (on instances with vshard, vshard storage will also be disabled) and you need to fix the disk issue manually.

+*   Disabled instances:

+    * **warning**: "Instance had Error and was disabled".
+Available only when ``TARANTOOL_DISABLE_UNRECOVERABLE_INSTANCES`` is set to true.
+      When you see this issue, instances will be disabled and you need to fix the issue manually.

 *   Custom issues (defined by user):

     * Custom roles can announce more issues with their own level, topic